Ramziddin-Rustamov/new-auction/README.md

-DONE By Ramziddin Rustamov , ALikhan Khasanxonov , Khusan Khukumov , Erali Choriev.
+DONE By Ramziddin Rustamov  back end Developer ,Alikhon Hasankhonov for web front end  , Khusan Khukumov for mobile App , Erali Choriev designer.

 Auction Bidding System
 This is an auction bidding system built with Laravel.
 Users can create products, place bids, and track their bidding history.